 The bottom line is that the negligent driver's insurance company could spy on you at any time during the course of your case, so be prepared.
 As long as you are honest about what happened and how badly you were injured, surveillance should not hurt your case.

-If you or a family member was injured in a Texas car crash caused by another driver, we urge you to speak with an experienced legal team regarding your rights.
+If you or a family member was injured in a Texas car accident caused by another driver, we urge you to speak with an experienced legal team regarding your rights.
 The Hart Law Firm represents clients injured in car crashes throughout Arlington, North Richland, Grapevine, Colleyville, Bedford, Hurst, Euless, Irving as well as across the entire Dallas Fort Worth area.
 Contact us online or call us directly at 817- 380-4888 to schedule a free consultation.